nupta314/LoadBalancer/README.md

 Edit 1:
 All 4 parts have been implemented using pnlb.py and pnsrv.x.py series of files
 for example number of servers is N, then:
-    1.make files pnsrv.x.py where x is 1 to N, copy paste exact contents from file pnsrv.py
+    1. Make files pnsrv.x.py where x is 1 to N, copy paste exact contents from file pnsrv.py
-    2.run servers pnsrv.x.py where x is 1 to N
+    2. Run servers pnsrv.x.py where x is 1 to N
-    3.then edit the pnlb.py file to make n=N
+    3. Then edit the pnlb.py file to make n=N
-    4.then run pnlb.py
+    4. Then run pnlb.py
-    5.then run pclient.py
+    5. Then run pclient.py

 Note:
-    1.Remember to give 2 seconds gap between consecutive commands because python is slow and will mess up.
+    1. Remember to give 2 seconds gap between consecutive commands because python is slow and will mess up.
-    2.Do not run pnsrv.py, its not for running.
+    2. Do not run pnsrv.py, its not for running.
-    3.Make sure port range 65400 to 65400+N is free.
+    3. Make sure port range 65400 to 65400+N is free.